facebook/docusaurus/docs/api-site-config.md

 customDocsPath: "website-docs"
 ```

+`organizationName` - GitHub username of the organization or user hosting this project.
+This is used by the publishing script to determine where your GitHub pages website will be hosted.

 `editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
 If this field is omitted, there will be no "Edit this Doc" button for each document.

 `users` - The `users` array mentioned earlier.